What you’ll get…

 How long will the graze box last…?

-Our graze boxes should be kept refrigerated until your ready to enjoy them.
-They’ll keep in the fridge for up to 12 hours and once taken out, should be consumed within 3 hours before disposing.
+Our graze boxes should be kept refrigerated until you are ready to enjoy them.
+They’ll keep in the fridge for up to 12 hours and once taken out, should be consumed within 3 hours before disposing of.
+Ideally, our boxes are made to be eaten on the same day that they are delivered.

 Adhering to Law